 This article covers some things you should know about navigating with Prospect in regards to which headset you're using, and how the teleportation system can interact with certain materials and objects within your model, and the types of control you as the user have.

-- Automatic Fade: Doors will automatically fade within Prospect as you approach them.
-The geometry must be on a layer named “Door” to work.
+Door Fade: Doors will automatically fade* within Prospect as you teleport through them.
+The geometry must currently be on a layer named with the English word “Door”, "doors", "A-Door", etc to work.

 Windows & Glass

-Additionally, Prospect automatically detects glass and styles it to appear more realistic, this can be disabled at anytime via the in-VR menu, Desktop Menu or Library settings shown above under Enhanced Glass.
+Prospect automatically detects glass and styles it to appear more realistic, this can similarly be disabled at any time via the in-VR menu, Desktop Menu or Library settings by toggling off "enhanced glass".

 Prospect automatically reads any surface with transparency as being one you can teleport through.
 However, the 'Teleport Through Glass' feature can be disabled via a toggle in the settings menus.